shubhamb2r/bigdata/ecomm-all-session-raw/ReadMe.txt

 ============== All_Session_raw pipeline =============================================================
 -- REmove duplicate is pending.
--- removing slash from category is pending
+-- removing slash from category is pending	// lets not remove it as in both(all_session_raw and category) table the names are with slash (only trimmed)

 -- Converting the productSKU column data type to String			-- automatically it is taking string type